 Since the beginning of the application development, we have tested it with children with dyslexia in secondary school, so we could optimize it specifically for their needs.
 We watched how they worked with the application, how difficult it was for them to control it and to play the individual games, and we have been gradually processing the information obtained.
 Based on the results of testing, we also adjusted the evaluation and the overall difficulty of the games.
 For allowing us to test Tablexia, we thank DYS-centrum Praha, the Integrál private elementary school for pupils with specific learning disabilities, the elementary schools Táborská and Dolní Břežany, the U Boroviček elementary school for children with SpLDs, the elementary school Prof. Matějčka in Most and the elementary school and kindergarten Máchovka in Děčín, the elementary school Vojnovičova in Ústí nad Labem, the elementary school Na Smetance, the elementary school Korunovační, Christian logopedic elementary school Don Bosco and Gymnasium Sázavská.

 We will be happy to test Tablexia at your school, so don’t hesitate to contact us.

-We don’t want to leave the children with just eight games.
+We don’t want to leave the children with just ten games.
 The aim of the application is to cover all cognitive functions, in which children with dyslexia may face difficulties.
 We plan to provide more than one game for each area in order to achieve comprehensive training.
 In the future, this provides the opportunity to connect more games with an interactive story, which would make the player feel more invested in the game.